Bachelor In Paradise Season 5 Episode 4

 Waves crashing on sandy shores, weird bird noises from Wells and Yuki, and the sound of dashed hopes and dying dreams are the soundtrack of this week's Bachelor In Paradise.
 If you thought BIP had moved on beyond the Tia and Colton melodrama, brace yourself, because BIP is leaning into the heartache and there's only so much disappointment Tia's heart can take.

-After Chris the Goose had an about face in the general direction of Krystal's mouth, Tia has come to her senses, realising much to her dismay she still harbours feelings for the former-NFL player she came on the show for in the first place.
-That realisation comes only after Chris moved on with Krystal, obviously.
+After Chris the Goose had an about face in the general direction of Krystal's mouth, Tia has come to her senses, realizing much to her dismay she still harbors feelings for the former-NFL player she came on the show for in the first place.
+That realization comes only after Chris moved on with Krystal, obviously.

 Advertisement